About This Drug

 - Missed dose: If you vomit or miss a dose, take your next dose at the regular time.
 Do not take 2 doses at the same time, instead, continue with your regular dosing schedule and contact your physician.

-- Storage: Store this medicine in the original container at room temperature and protect it from light.
+- Storage: Store this medicine in the original container at room temperature and protect it from light and moisture.
 Do not store in the bathroom.

 Treating Side Effects

 - If you are dizzy, get up slowly after sitting or lying.

 - Ask your doctor or nurse about medicines that are available to help stop or lessen constipation.